Latest Movies at Carlow Omniplex- news, reviews and trailers

 Omniplex Cinema review the latest new releases to watch in cinemas.

-Doctor Strange in the Multiverse of Madness (click link to watch official trailer & read preview)
+Doctor Strange in the Multiverse of Madness - click link to see trailer and review

-Downton Abbey A New Era (click link to watch official trailer & read preview)

 Starring: Benedict Cumberbatch, Elizabeth Olsen & Chiwetel Ejiofor